 “Nintendo always strives for the highest quality in our games; and in the development phase, we challenge ourselves and confront whether the game is living up to that quality on a daily basis,” Takahashi continued.
 “If we’re not satisfied with the quality, we aren’t able to deliver it to our customers with confidence, and the game will not live up to our fans’ expectations.”

 As of December 2020, Retro Studios was still in the midst of hiring for the project.
-In fact, it was looking for a boss/artificial intelligence (A.I.) designer, which proves development is still early.
-Retro Studios is still looking to fill a number of vacancies, including lead animator, lead lighting artist, and more.
+In fact, it was looking for a boss/AI designer, which proved development was still early at that time.
+Even in July 2022, Retro Studios is still looking to fill a number of vacancies, including an environment designer, gameplay engineer, and lead concept artist.

 All of this is to say that Metroid Prime 4 won’t be ready any time soon.
-Even if Retro hit the ground running right away in January 2019, that only puts it two years deep into development, and considering the production hurdles and the fact that the team is still hiring for major roles, you shouldn’t expect to play until fall 2021 at the earliest.
-A more realistic estimate places its release sometime in 2022 or later, given the high expectations from fans and Nintendo’s focus on quality.
+Even if Retro hit the ground running right away in January 2019, that only puts it three years deep into development, and considering the production hurdles and the fact that the team is still hiring for major roles, you shouldn’t expect to play until 2023 at the earliest.
+A more realistic estimate places its release sometime in 2024, given the high expectations from fans and Nintendo’s focus on quality.
 Ultimately, this is a good thing, but the wait will no doubt be excruciating.

 As far as we know, Metroid Prime 4 is still in the works for Nintendo Switch, though it wouldn’t be surprising if it turned into a cross-platform release like The Legend of Zelda: Twilight Princess for the GameCube and Wii or Breath of the Wild for the Wii U and Nintendo Switch.
-Considering Prime 4 won’t be out for a while, it’s logical that Nintendo might opt to publish it on a more powerful machine.
+Considering Prime 4 won’t be out for a while, it’s logical Nintendo might opt to publish it on whatever device comes out after the Switch.

 The Metroid Prime series is no stranger to multiplayer.
 Whether it’s Prime 2’s local couch play or even the online multiplayer of the critically-panned Federation Force for 3DS, it’s a series that lends itself to playing with others — for better or worse.
 While there’s been no confirmation of whether Prime 4 will feature multiplayer, some fans have been vocal about wanting some sort of online cooperative play.
 Online functionality has never been Nintendo’s area of expertise, but perhaps if the game launches for the company’s next system, online integration will work much better.